Items on same line indicate model updates. Different lines indicate varying model levels.

 In the still realm, we now have 4+ generations of NEX models:

 - Second Generation: NEX-3C, NEX-5N (5N added an external EVF option)

 - Third Generation: NEX-F3, NEX-7 (7 added an internal EVF and more controls)

-- Third-and-a-half Generation: NEX-3N, NEX-5R, NEX-6 (Normally these might be considered 3rd generation, but the addition of WiFi and/or PlayMemories Apps sets them apart as a distinct new breed)
+- Third-and-a-half Generation: NEX-3N, NEX-5R, NEX-6 (Normally these might be considered 3rd generation, but the addition of Wi-Fi and/or PlayMemories Apps sets them apart as a distinct new breed)

-The NEX Uniqueness
+The Sony Uniqueness

-One long highlight of the NEX line has been sensors.
-These days we've got state-of-the-art 16mp and 24mp APS sensors in the NEX cameras, and they perform remarkably well in low light and are capable of very good resolution.
-These are essentially the same sensors as in Sony's DSLRs (and in some Nikon and Pentax DSLRs).
+One highlight of the Sony mirrorless line has been sensors.
+These days we've got state-of-the-art 24mp APS sensors in the E-mount cameras, and they perform remarkably well in low light and are capable of very good resolution.
+In the full frame FE-mount cameras, we’ve got 12mp, 24mp, and 42mp choices These are essentially the same sensors or relatives to those in Sony's DSLRs (and in some Nikon and Pentax DSLRs).

 Don't Go App (pronounced aye-p)

 My problem has been and continues to be lenses.
-The NEX-7 deserves some pro-quality lenses.
+The E-mount deserves more pro-quality lenses.
 It has one from Sony (the 24mm Zeiss).
-But even the NEX-5R and NEX-6 really could use some better lenses, especially at the wide angle end.
-Samsung's 16mm f/2.5 for their NX (not to be confused with NEX ;~) system far outshines the Sony 16mm f/2.8, but is about the same size.
+But Sony really could use many better lenses on the APS side, especially at the wide angle end.
+Samsung's 16mm f/2.5 for their NX (not to be confused with the no-defunct NEX name ;~) system far outshines the Sony 16mm f/2.8, but is about the same size.
 So you can make excellent performing small lenses for the APS sensors, Sony just hasn't opted to do so.